 | Photo Credits: Michael Eisenbart - Follow him on Instagram @michaels_bubbles

 Also known as the "Lesser Octopus" the curled octopus are found throughout most of the Atlantic Ocean in rocky coasts and shallow shores, though they can be found in deeper water to depths of 1000m.
 They spend most of their time hiding away in crevices and between rocks.
 It is thought that their numbers are increasing as their natural predators decline which is causing problems for fishermen as octopus raid their lobster and crab pots.
 Learn more about them here.

 | Photo Credits: James Lynott - Follow him on Instagram @jameslynott_photo

-10% of all sales go to awesome marine charities to support them in protecting the health of our oceans and the inhabitants.
+10% of gross profits go to awesome marine charities to support them in protecting the health of our oceans and the inhabitants.
 So when you buy from us, you not only get a cool accessory but you are also supporting great causes.